pnkfelix/cyot/src/tutorial/whistler_rust_intro/part_01.md

 [`http://play.rust-lang.org/`]: http://play.rust-lang.org/

 * For later: Install Rust from the USB stick when it comes to you

+## Outline for Tutorial

+* Goals
+* Ownership and Borrowing; Arrays and Strings
+* Local Development: Cargo; Crates and Modules
+* More Fundamentals: Data; More on Borrowing; Traits
+* Systems Development: Concurrency and I/O; FFI

+## Lets dive in

 <!--
 ## Test slide